What are porcelain veneers?

 At the time of your third appointment, the doctor will first place the veneer on your teeth to check for fit and color.
 At this point the color of the veneer can be slightly adjusted by the shade of the cement used to adhere it.
 Once the veneer is ready to be applied, the tooth is cleansed with specific chemicals to achieve a bond.
 A special cement is placed between the teeth and the veneer and a visible light is used to harden the cement.
 This appointment takes approximately 1-2 hours again depending on the number of teeth involved.

 Brush and floss daily.
 Return for a follow-up visit after 1-2 weeks.

 Maintenance of you new veneers:

 Brush and floss as you normally would.
 Do not be afraid that you will damage your veneers by brushing and flossing.
 A non-abrasive toothpaste is recommended.
-A good home care regimen will insure the best esthetic success of your veneers.
-You may experience some sensitivity to hot and cold after placement of your veneers.
+A good home care regimen will insure the best aesthetic success of your veneers.
+You may experience some sensitivity to hot and cold after the placement of your veneers.
 Sensitivity is totally normal and should dissipate after 1-2 weeks.
 If sensitivity persists please call the office.